Juliana Walking Trail – Hiking from Kranjska Gora to Bled, Slovenia

 Group Size Small Group

 4-day walking holidays in the Julian Alps, taking in the breathtaking scenery of the Sava Dolinka river valley and majestic mountain peaks.
-Juliana Walking Trail is 270 km long, but you will hike it in four sections between Kranjska Gora and famous Bled.
+The entire Juliana Walking trail is 270 km long and has 15 stages, but you will hike 4 sections (stages) between Kranjska Gora and famous Bled.

 Slovenians proudly say that they live on the »Sunny side of the Alps« and one can easily see that the saying is true.
 Julian Alps stretch in the north western corner of Slovenia, bordering Austria and Italy.
 They offer numerous easy, moderate or difficult trails for hiking and walking enthusiasts.
 Juliana Walking Trail circles the Julian Alps and Triglav National Park.
 It is one of the best trails, which connects people with nature, history, tradition and different kinds of local culinary.
 From almost every part of the trail the hikers are inspired by the wonderful views on the highest peaks of Slovenia.